-He was promoted to Director of Athletic Communications in May 2013 after serving as Interim Director of Athletic Communications since February 2013.
+He was promoted to Associate Director of Athletics/Director of Athletic Communications in May 2013 after serving as Interim Director of Athletic Communications since February 2013.
 Williamson was previously an Assistant Director of Athletic Communications from 2007-2013.

 In addition to his role in athletic communications, Williamson serves on the athletic department's Athletic Communications, Multimedia, Social Media, Travel and Student-Athlete Development committees.

 Williamson works directly with the nationally prominent football team.
 He has previously worked with the men's basketball, women's soccer, men's soccer, women's lacrosse, men's lacrosse, women's and men's crew, men's and women's fencing, men's swimming & diving, men's squash, women's squash, men's tennis, women's tennis, men's and women's water polo and wrestling programs.

 From 2010-13, Williamson was the main contact for the men's basketball team.
 During the 2011-12 season, Williamson led the public relations effort for the men's basketball team, as the Crimson advanced to the NCAA tournament for the first time since 1946 and earned the program's first national ranking.
 In 2012-13, Harvard won the first NCAA tournament game in team history and advanced to the Round of 32.